LGBTQ rights in Singapore: Demographics

-In May 2019, a study by the National University of Singapore estimated that there were 210,000 men who have sex with men in Singapore.
+In May 2019 a study by the National University of Singapore estimated that there were 210,000 men who have sex with men (MSM) in Singapore.
 The study estimates were more than double the previous estimates of 90,000 MSM, and said they could be at risk of a concentrated epidemic of HIV.

 Pink Dot

-Pink Dot SG is an annual event that started in 2009 in support of the lesbian, gay, bisexual and transgender (LGBT) community in Singapore.
+Pink Dot SG is an annual event that started in 2009 in support of the LGBT community in Singapore.
 In recent years, record crowds of approximately 28,000 have attended the rally, with a heavy bent toward younger demographics.
 On 29 June 2019, during the 11th Pink Dot, Lee Hsien Yang, the brother of Prime Minister Lee Hsien Loong, as well as his wife and second son Li Huanwu and Li's husband, Heng Yirui, attended the event.
-On 18 June 2022, People's Action Party (PAP) MP Henry Kwek attended the 14th Pink Dot.
+On 18 June 2022 the People's Action Party (PAP) MP Henry Kwek attended the 14th Pink Dot.
 Kwek's attendance was the first time that an MP from the governing PAP has physically shown their support for the event.